 The social, emotional and behavioural readiness of the student plays an increasingly important role in learning success.
 As students enter the school environment they require greater levels of co-operation and teamwork and the ability to work with a wide range of students.

 Enrolments are now open for the 2014 Mid-Year Reception class: contact the Director of Admissions, Virginia Miller, on firstname.lastname@example.org.

-Join our special tour of the ELC and Junior School on Thursday 8 May at 9:30am.
+Join a special tour of the ELC and Junior School to find out more.
 Book today

 Why should I start my daughter in Mid-Year Reception?

 Many parents debate when to start their daughter in Reception.

 The Mid-Year Reception class provides parents with a convenient choice to start their child’s formal schooling in July.

 There are many reasons why girls in particular are better suited to starting Reception at five years of age.

 Specialist teacher programs enrich and extend the learning programs at all year levels.
 These programs may be taught as stand-alone programs or planned to link into the year level inquiry units.

 In Reception, Year 1 and Year 2, specialist programs are offered in Visual Art, Library research and literature, Physical Education and Swimming, French, Information Technology and Music.